alezzandro/vagrant-rhel-box/README.md

 <h1>Automatic Build of RHEL Vagrant Boxes</h1>
-The process doesn't require any dvd or image pre-downloaded on your system. <br />
-The process itself is all network based and requires only a Linux system with libvirt installed
+The process requires only a RHEL ISO. <br />
 <br />
-<b>More info at:</b> https://mojo.redhat.com/docs/DOC-1034880
+<b>More info at:</b> http://alezzandro.com/how-to-create-rhel-based-vagrant-boxes/